orbeon/orbeon-forms-doc/FAQ:-Software-licences.md

 ### Will my license expire and cause the software to stop working?

 - Production licenses don't expire.
-- Non-production Basic licenses as well as Dev licenses do expire.
+- Non-production Basic licenses (as well as the older Dev licenses) do expire.

 You can check whether there is an actual expiration by checking the `expiration` field of the license file.